HarrisonTotty/AbstractCellularAutomaton/README.md

 ## Planned Features
 * Import C# files containing Func<> expressions at runtime for importing custom algorithms.
 * Implementation of a "wavefunction"-based cell state for quantum cellular automata.
+* Ability to plot some statistic of the current automaton over time (the average cell state, for example).

 ## Broken Features
 * At very rare instances, some algorithms will produce an integer overflow within a parallel loop.
 The culpret has not be caught yet >_> (UPDATE: The culpret still isn't caught, but a totally-not-lazily-and-well-implemented try-catch clause has been added to prevent crashing)